 Yes—eventually (and definitely the night before the exam!)
-But before you doze off and get some well deserved rest, why not turn those practice test results into some solid predictions of ACT success?
-That’s right, we’re talking about the ACT score calculator.
+But before you doze off and get some well-deserved rest, consider turning those practice test results into some solid predictions of your ACT success.
+That’s right, we’re talking about an ACT score calculator!

-Unlike the SAT, the ACT’s format and content have been relatively the same for the last twenty-five years.
-With so much data available, ACT has been able to make predictions about how future test takers like yourself will do on test day.
+Unlike the SAT, the ACT’s format and content have remained more or less the same for the last twenty-five years.
+With so much data available, ACT has been able to make predictions about how future test-takers will score.
 Using their methods, you can make your own individualized prediction of your score.
 In other words, you’re calculating your ACT score before taking the test—pretty cool.

-And no, their process isn’t magic.
-It’s statistics, which, by the way, isn’t on the ACT Math Test.
+And no, the process isn’t magic.
+It’s statistics (which, by the way, aren’t on the ACT Math Test).

 How it Works

-- Take two timed ACT practice tests.
-For the calculator, we’re going to focus on the ACT English Test.
-Copy and paste the same procedure for the other three tests.
+- Take your two timed ACT practice exams.
+For the purposes of this calculator, we’re going to focus on the ACT English Test, though you’ll repeat the same process for the other sections.

-- From my results I know that there is only a difference of 2 correct answers between my scores.
+- My results show a difference of 2 correct answers between my scores.
 2 is now my range.

-- I infer that if I do a little bit worse than my low end on test day, my raw score result will be 68/75.
-That’s 70 – 2.
+- If I do a little bit worse than my low score on test day, my raw score will be 68/75 (or 70 – 2).

-- I infer that if I do a little bit better than my high end on test day, my raw score result will be 74/75.
-That’s 72 + 2.
+- If I do a little bit better than my high score on test day, my raw score will be 74/75 (or 72 + 2).

-Though standardized tests like the ACT will result in a final score, your score reflects a range of possibilities that you could have earned on the test.
+Though standardized tests like the ACT will result in a single final score, the score you get reflects a range of possibilities that you could have earned on the test.
 ACT fully understands this fact, and will even tell you your personal range when you receive your results.

-An ACT score calculator is another way to view these probabilities.
-What it’s saying is that you may do a little bit worse (or better) on test day, but you’re most likely to earn the score you got on your practice test.
+An ACT score calculator is another way to see this range.
+You may fall a little bit outside of this range on test day, but you’re most likely to earn something close to the score you got on your practice tests.

 Though the ACT score calculator doesn’t give you one precise number that you definitely will score on test day, it will let you know if everything went as expected.
 If you’re shooting for a higher score that’s outside your personalized range, that’s okay, too.
 In fact, that’s great!
-Practice, practice, practice will help you prepare to shoot for a higher score.
+Practice, practice, practice will help you get there.